candid82/joker/README.md

 ## Getting Started

 Download pre-built [binary executable](https://github.com/candid82/joker/releases) for your platform or [build it yourself](#building).
 Then run `joker` without arguments to launch REPL or pass the filename of the script you want to execute.
+If you want to run `joker` from any location, make sure it's on your `PATH`.
 Joker uses `.joke` filename extension.
 See [Linter mode](#linter-mode) if you want to use Joker as a linter.

-Note that if you have downloaded the binary executable on Windows, you have to manually put it on your PATH - this can be done by editing your system environment variables, and adding the path to the executable (`C:/your/path/here/joker`) to the `PATH` variable.

 ## Documentation